Day - 1

 Day - 5

-Location: Nile Felucca - Board a felucca and spend a day out on the river, watching rural Egyptian daily life play out on the banks, then spend a night under the stars.
-Your Nubian sailing crew provides all the meals, which are hearty and delicious.
+Location: Nile Felucca - With some free time this morning, perhaps head down and grab a motor boat out to the Tomb of the Nobles or stock up on snacks for your evening on the Nile.
+Board your included felucca journey just before lunch and spend the afternoon out on the river, watching Egyptian daily life play out on the banks, then spend a night under the stars.
+Your Nubian sailing crew provides all the meals which are hearty and delicious.
 Being a traditional wooden boat with broad canvas sails, your felucca offers some shade and protection from the elements.
 However, there is no cabin or enclosed section.
 Nonetheless, watching the sun setting across the Nile in the evening is a sight you won't forget.
-This is the absolute highlight of the trip for many.
+This is the absolute highlight of the trip for many, especially with some local Nubian entertainment from your crew.

 Day - 6